fountainment/fountain-engine-improved/README.md

 It means the new renderer will have no fixed-pipeline funtionality,

-and will take more adtanvage of display memory.
+and will take more advantage of display memory.

 And I'm going to try FMOD, which is a very good sound library.